Did Mother Jean contribute to the Baby’s death?

 Here is where things gets interesting.
 The studio head, Louis B. Mayer came over with Howard Strickling to speak to Mother Jean about Mayer’s physician, Dr. Edward B. Jones to look at Jean.
 As Stenn points out, Jones “had exposed Harlow’s lack of ‘domestic relations’ with Paul Bern” five years earlier.
 Likely because of this, Mother Jean cited her Christian Science religion to turn down the offer of someone who had betrayed Jean becoming her caretaker.
 Stenn also points out that when Mother Jean was dissatisfied with Dr. Fishbaugh, she quickly re-hired Dr. Chapman who correctly diagnosed her with kidney failure.
 Stenn also discovered that while Fishbaugh remained her doctor on record, it was Chapman who actually cared for her.
 Stenn interviewed Chapman extensively to get to the truth.

 So, what was the cause of Jean’s death if not her mother?
 Was it her hair dye?
 Influenza?
 An inflamed gallbladder like the press were told?
 No, she died of uremic poisoning caused by kidney failure.
 This likely began after Jean caught scarlet fever when she was in her teens.
 Symptoms tend to start out like the flu, hence Jean’s bouts with “influenza” over the last year of her life.
 Without transplants and dialysis, there was no possible way to save Jean.

-Just remember, it only takes one book to write something salacious for it to become fact.
+Just remember, it only takes one person to write something salacious that becomes fact.
 Mother Jean was far from perfect.
-She could be petty, controlling, and mean but she didn’t kill her daughter.
+She could be petty, controlling, and mean, but she didn’t kill her daughter.